ruby-talks/rails-talks/README.md

-# Rails-talks gem — now your rails repo and applications can talk with you :)
+# Rails-talks gem — now your rails repo and applications can talk

 ### This is beta now